Here are the key steps to drafting an Education Plan (Ed Plan):

-- If you are transfering to a private univeristy or an out-of-state university, go to the university's transfer web site to determine transfer requirements and process.
+4. If you are transferring to a private university or an out-of-state university, go to the university's transfer web site to determine transfer requirements and process.
 Please talk to Cabrillo faculty, the STEM Counselor, and others so you can get help with this.

 You are now ready to identify your critical path

 What is a critical path?
 A critical path is all those courses that have to be taken in a specific order.
 This is the most important part of your Ed Plan because following your critical path will reduce the time it takes to complete a bachelors degree.

 Most general education courses are not in your critical path because these courses are not prerequisites for your upper division coursework.